asdru22/Item-Generator/readme.md

 # How to use
 Download `main.py`, make a `settings.json` file in the same folder and also an `items` folder.
 Then fill them out according to what you need.
-If you find any bugs or have suggestions [https://discord.gg/WWvYkBFQwn](let me know).
+If you find any bugs or have suggestions [let me know](https://discord.gg/WWvYkBFQwn).

 # `settings.json`